 Understand the legal and business issues that a new technology company faces from creation until an IPO.
 Understand how best to capitalize on the technology developed by your company, including the transfer of technology and the use of technology as a capital asset in connection with venture capital funding and mergers and acquisitions.
 Learn about the issues that may arise in the course of the growth of your business and when and why such issues may arise.

-Introduces tools and concepts linking development to strategy, and for managing the development process for speed, efficiency, and market impact.
+Introduces tools and concepts for linking product development to marketing and strategic planning.
+Emphasizes methods of managing the development process for speed, efficiency, and market impact.

 Analysis of the challenges associated with managing a firm's resources (technology, work force, materials, information, processes, knowledge).
 Learn how to plan under conditions including rapid technological innovation, international competition, and changing markets.
 Specific topics include positioning strategies, innovation and diffusion, technology strategy, knowledge transfer, performance measurement, process management, and implementation of new technology.